RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ## Quick Setup of Buckets

 Accessing the Web-UI first shows __Manage Pools__ section.
-A _bucket-pool_ or a _pool_ is a directory to hold buckets.
+A _bucket pool_ or a _pool_ is a directory to hold buckets.
 Each pool corresponds to a single backend S3 server instance.
 Buckets and access keys are associated to a pool.